aubin560/Google-data-analystics-Recruiting-Agency-Project/README.md

 ![Recruiting agency](https://github.com/aubin560/recruiting_agency_project/blob/main/Recruiting_Agency_Project%20(1).png)

 ## SCENARIO
 Let’s assume that I am a junior data analyst at a recruiting agency.
-This recruiting agency helps all sorts of companies find skilled people to fill open data analytics jobs.
+This recruiting agency helps all sorts of companies find skilled people to fill data analytics jobs.
 The agency has collected data about job applications for opportunities posted on its website for the year 2019.

 The agency has asked your team to optimize its online application process.
 Your assignment is to summarize the agency’s job application data.
 In particular, you want to answer the following questions: